I remember thinking, “That is the worst thing I have ever seen,”

 I will never unsee the pain the plagues you all day and all night, with no relief.
 How you do not sleep, how you do not eat.
 How every minute of every day is spent with the tense tightening of pain.
 Pain.
 Pain.
 Pain.
 There is nothing else.

 I had to leave your room yesterday.
-I left Alex with you, as mom got some much needed rest that we forced upon her, and I ran into an empty family lounge.
+I left Alex with you, and I ran into an empty family lounge.
 I flung my body on the couch in the cold, dark room and I loosened the heartbreak that I had been holding in.
 I got on my knees, pleading with both god and the devil, I didn’t care which.
 I got up, because neither ones were listening.
 I could not stop the flood.

 Each day brings something worse.
 Another thing on top of another thing that prevents you from breathing.
 You asked me yesterday, while we were alone, to kill you.
 You looked me in the eyes and calmly said, “Please sis, if this doesn’t get better, please promise you will kill me.”
 My little sis, my best friend, my playmate of 17 years, asking me to end her life out of sheer desperation.